The Best Ways to Prevent Japanese Knotweed from Spreading on Your Property

 The Risks of Japanese Knotweed on Your Property

 Japanese Knotweed can cause significant damage to your property if left unchecked.
 It can grow through concrete, asphalt, and even brick, causing structural damage to buildings.
 It can also reduce the value of your property and make it difficult to sell or mortgage.
-In some cases, Japanese Knotweed can even be considered a liability if it spreads to a neighboring property.
+In some cases, Japanese Knotweed can even be considered a liability if it spreads to a neighbouring property.

 The Best Ways to Prevent Japanese Knotweed from Spreading